What is a “carve-out” in health insurance?

 - Dental services

-A carve-out health insurance plan can provide high quality managed care for partakers with specialty pharmacy requirements, behavioral health challenges and people suffering from chronic illnesses.
+These types of health insurance plans provide high-quality managed care for those with special pharmaceutical requirements, behavioral health challenges, and chronic illnesses.

 Some of the reasons why companies prefer carve-out health insurance plans include:

 - Reduced costs in providing health insurance for employees

 - Assurance that employees have consistent access to medical care

 - They provide comprehensive healthcare options for employees

 As a patient, you can pay extra for a carve-out health insurance plan if you feel that you need it.
 The additional coverage will be offered by a third-party vendor on top of your existing health insurance coverage.

 Your carve-out plan will cover costs associated with chronic illnesses, prescription medications, and other forms of specialized care.
 Carve-out plans are a great way to supplement your job-based health insurance coverage.